Pozole Verde de Pollo (Chicken Posole)

 And when I want a super bright, tangy, and fantastically flavorful stew with chicken I always turn to this easy Pozole Verde de Pollo recipe.

-Chicken Pozole, also known as Chicken Posole, is a classic Mexican dish made with hominy.
+Green Chicken Pozole, also known as Chicken Posole, is a classic Mexican dish made with hominy.
 If you aren’t familiar, hominy is dried corn kernels that have been treated with lye to become swollen and tender, so they have the texture of little dumplings.
 Together, the chicken and hearty hominy make an incredibly comforting and satisfying chicken stew.

 The Best Pozole Verde de Pollo Recipe